Classification of weak Bruhat interval modules of $0$-Hecke algebras: Introduction

 \begin{conjecture} \cite[Conjecture 7.2]{KLO23} Let $I_1,I_2$ be two left weak Bruhat intervals in the symmetric group $\mathfrak{S}_n$.
 If $B(I_1)\cong B(I_2)$, then $I_1\stackrel{D}\simeq I_2$. \end{conjecture}

-In this paper, we prove that Conjecture \ref{conj:KLO24} is true for all weak Bruhat interval modules in arbitrary Coxeter type (see Theorem \ref{thm:mainthm1}), and thus settle this conjecture in the affirmative.
+In this paper, we prove that Conjecture \ref{conj:KLO24} holds for all weak Bruhat interval modules in arbitrary Coxeter type (see Theorem \ref{thm:mainthm1}), thereby settling this conjecture affirmatively.

 The paper is organized as follows.
 In Section \ref{sec:precoxetergohkalg}, we review the necessary background concerning Coxeter groups and $0$-Hecke algebras.
-In Section \ref{sec:Despcolordig}, we determine precisely when a poset isomorphism under the left weak Bruhat order is a colored digraph isomorphism and descent-preserving isomorphism, respectively.
-In Section \ref{sec:leftweakBruhatmoduleiso}, we classify all left weak Bruhat interval modules of $0$-Hecke algebras up to isomorphism.
-In particular, we show that two left weak Bruhat intervals are descent-preserving isomorphic if and only if the left weak Bruhat interval modules associated to them are isomorphic.
-As a consequence, we confirm Conjecture \ref{conj:KLO24}.
-In Section \ref{sec:decpreequrelat}, we show that for any finite Coxeter group, the set of minimum (or maximum) elements of all left weak Bruhat intervals in any descent-preserving isomorphic equivalence class forms a right weak Bruhat interval.
+In Section \ref{sec:Despcolordig}, we characterize precisely when a poset isomorphism under the left weak Bruhat order is a colored digraph isomorphism and descent-preserving isomorphism, respectively.
+In Section \ref{sec:leftweakBruhatmoduleiso}, we classify all weak Bruhat interval modules of $0$-Hecke algebras up to isomorphism.
+In particular, we show that two left weak Bruhat intervals are descent-preserving isomorphic if and only if the weak Bruhat interval modules associated to them are isomorphic, which confirms Conjecture \ref{conj:KLO24}.
+In Section \ref{sec:decpreequrelat}, we show that for any finite Coxeter group, the set of minimum (respectively, maximum) elements of all left weak Bruhat intervals within a given descent-preserving isomorphic equivalence class forms a right weak Bruhat interval.